The Complete Guide to 0DTE Options Trading — candlestick chart with theta decay curve visualization

 2. Defined risk by default.
 Spreads and butterflies have maximum loss baked into the structure.
 You know your worst case before entry.

 3. Capital efficiency.
-SPX 0DTE credit spreads can be opened for fraction of the capital required for multi-day positions, freeing up buying power.
+SPX 0DTE Debit Spreads can be opened for a fraction of the capital required for multi-day positions, freeing up buying power.

 4. Rapid feedback loops.
 You get a result every single day.
 Win or lose, the cycle completes — and you refine your approach for tomorrow.